-The Turkana are found in the Northern part of Kenya.
+The Turkana people are found in the Northern part of Kenya.
 Turkana tribe is part of the Nilotic tribes and constitutes the second largest pastoralist community after the Maasai

 Like the Maasai, the Turkana have maintained a traditional lifestyle.

 The community is clustered in over 20 clans.
 The two dominant are the Ngirisai referring to the Leopard and Ngimor referring to the Stones.
 In this system, successive generation of males alternate between being part of the Ngirisai or the Ngimor groups.